OpenSourceEconomics/respy/doc/source/docker.rst

 .. warning:: You cannot install Docker on Windows 10 Home and on older MacOS.
 Choose the
              `Docker Toolbox <https://docs.docker.com/toolbox/overview/>`_ instead.

 Build the image
 ---------------

-In order to build the image with the current respy version in the repository, type
+In order to build the image with the current respy version in the repository, cd to the respy folder and type

 .. code-block:: bash

     $ docker build -t respy .

+.. warning:: On Linux systems you will need sudo permissions for `docker build`

 To be clear, the image is built with the respy version in the directory using ``pip install .``.
 Unfortunately, this means that you have to rebuild the image every time you change something in the code.
 Since Docker creates layers during builds which are essentially snapshots after each statement in the ``Dockerfile``, this is not as costly as it sounds.

 Enter the container interactively
 ---------------------------------